JohnGrubba/Discord-Nitro-Bruteforcer/README.md

 # V3
 Things added in V3:
 1) Made a real GUI!
 (Has still some bugs)
+# V4
+1) Made it run continousely!
+(At the start just enter a VERY HIGH number!)
+2) Checks as fast as possible!
+3) There is a Chance of getting a Code within 24 hours!

 PS: Use VPN to prevent "Rate Limit" Error Code!
 # IMPORTANT